HazyResearch/EmptyHeaded/README.md

 ./compile.sh
 ```

-The compiler needs to be compiled (but who compiled the first compiler?).
+The compiler needs to be compiled (which makes me wonder who compiled the first compiler?).
 This compiles our Scala code and a few static cython bindings.

 Running Queries
 -----------------